boudr/slrp/README.md

 #SeriouslyLight RP

-This is a really old attempt at re-creating a very light, http request based rp framework for Gmod.
-Do what ye will with it.
+This is a really old attempt at re-creating a very light roleplay framework.
+Currently being worked on in a private repo.
+Will repost one day.